 The Dietary Guidelines for Americans recommends, 45 to 65 percent of daily calories come from carbohydrates but that’s not what you are looking for while in cutting phase.

-Body types are broadly categorised into three types.
+Body types are broadly categorized into three types.

-Ectomorph: If you are a naturally thin and skinny person then you probably have high tolerance to insulin.
-Such body type has got fast metabolic rate which helps them to maintain lean physique.
+Ectomorph: If you are a naturally thin and skinny person then you probably have a high tolerance to insulin.
+Such body type has got a fast metabolic rate which helps them to maintain a lean physique.
 But these guys also find it quite difficult to pack on muscle mass.